nbgallery/rpki/README.md

 rpki will only prompt the user for a pki passphrase once per R session.

 ### .mypki Configuration File
-A proper .mypki configuration file should be json formatted and at minimum specify the absolute file paths to a Certificate Authority (CA) bundle and a PKCS #12 digital certificate.
+A proper .mypki configuration file should be json formatted and at minimum specify the absolute file paths to a Certificate Authority (CA) bundle and a pkcs#12 digital certificate.
 ```json
 {
   "ca": "/path/to/certificate_authority_bundle.crt",